 Quicker turnaround will also allow anyone testing negative to get back to work, rather than waiting around for results at home.
 And as labs get busier, this is getting to be more of a problem.

-Different tests have different collection methods.
-To help you understand, the sample collection processes use four different methods.
+To help you understand, the sample collection processes use three different methods:

 Inserted deep into the nasal cavity.
 Must be administered.
 Used for COVID-19 diagnostic.